storacha/specs/w3-space.md

 ###### add `nb.credential`

-Issuers MAY set `nb.credential` field to resrict the type of _verifiable credentials_ that may be used, for example `mailto:` URIs.
+Issuers MAY set `nb.credential` field to restrict the type of _verifiable credentials_ that may be used, for example `mailto:` URIs.

 ##### `consumer/add` invocation

 Delegates MAY invoke [`consumer/add`] capability to add a consumer space to the provider.
-It automatically adds the provider to the consumer space, making provider provided capabilities invokable by authorized agents.
+It automatically adds the provider to the consumer space, making provider provided capabilities invocable by authorized agents.

 :::info
 Please note that while providers may add consumers without their consent, that will not affect consumers in any way, since unless a provider is used it has no effect on space.